FreeCAD/FreeCAD-documentation/wiki/Ubuntu_Snap.md

 To install the development version of the Snap use   *

  {{Code|lang=bash|code=
-sudo snap install --edge freecad-ppd
+sudo snap install --edge freecad
 }}

 ### Manjaro